kevinmichaelchen/react-email-server/README.md

 Most of this code was pulled from the [Connect Node][connect-node-url] guide, courtesy of the [Buf][buf-url] team.

+## Why is this useful?

+[React Email™][react-email-url] is a next-generation mechanism for rendering beautiful emails using [React][react-url] and Typescript.

+Main advantages:

+- Devs feel at home with React.
+- We get to bring our own styling (e.g., Tailwind).
+- We get a nice platform to view and manage all our emails for free.

+## How are emails sent?

+React Email provides multiple [examples][react-email-integrations-url] of integrating with 3rd-party email services.

+For small projects, [Resend][resend-url] has free [pricing][resend-pricing-url] up to 3000 emails per month, as well as other amazing quality features.

 ## Getting started

 ### Run the server